abriljordan/personal-blog/README.md

 A simple personal blog built with Sinatra and ActiveRecord, allowing users to create, edit, and delete articles.
 This blog includes an admin dashboard for managing content and a public-facing homepage to display articles.

+This project has been built with the assistance of AI.

 ## Features

 - User authentication for admin access